Nijisanji: 2026

-Livers
+Members (Livers)

 Nijisanji members are called Virtual Livers or Livers, a portmanteau of "live streamers", and mainly stream on YouTube.
 Typical activities involve playing video games, singing or chatting with the audience.
 Over time, some Livers might get merchandise such as Nendoroid, pin-back buttons, acrylic stands, special voice packs, signed cards and more for anniversaries or special events.

 Below are all current and former Livers associated with Nijisanji.